 All three vineyards are part of the Uwharrie Mountains Wine Trail.

-The Badin Road Drive-In – one of five drive-in movie theaters left in North Carolina – shows double features on both of its screens on Fridays and Saturdays.
+The Badin Road Drive-In – one of the few drive-in movie theaters left in North Carolina – shows double features on both of its screens on Fridays, Saturdays and Sundays.
 But the fun starts before the sun sets.
 There’s a children’s playground, and tailgating is popular with the regulars.
 If you’d rather buy than bring, the concession stand’s menu goes from burgers to pizza, and its milkshakes receive rave reviews.
 A low-power FM station broadcasts the audio for the newly released movies.
 Tune in your car radio, or rent a portable radio onsite if you plan to watch from a blanket on the grass or pick-up truck bed.